Anne Mackenzie (writer): Early life and education

 Anne Mackenzie was born in Scotland on 13 August 1818.
 She was one of the large family of Colin Mackenzie of Portmore, a Scottish lawyer, who founded a bank that is now the National Bank of Scotland; and his wife, Elizabeth, the daughter of Sir William Forbes, 6th Baronet.
 There were many siblings in the family and these included: Alexander (died in infancy), Alexander, William Forbes, Colin, James Hay, John (became Treasurer of the Bank of Scotland), Sutherland, George, Charles, Elizabeth, Katharine, Jane, Louisa, and Alice.

 It was a happy, but not a luxurious home.
 With so large a family, thrift was required, and in the little cottage at Harcus in Peeblesshire, the children were packed closely, and brought up hardily, without bedroom carpets, hot water, or many servants to wait upon them.
 They always were very kind in their ways, taking interest in their servants, and in the poor around.
 Decided Episcopalians, they took an active part in the building of a small church near their own home, but in later life, Anne felt that she doubted whether there was much real religion amongst the children.— "I believe it consisted in our thinking ourselves superior to our Presbyterian neighbours".

-After the father's death in 1830, the whole family removed to Edinburgh, and lived for years in the same house in one of the quiet parts of the town.
-Here, the sisters went on with their education as well as they could.
+After the father's death in 1830, the whole family moved to Edinburgh, and lived for years in the same house in one of the quiet parts of the town.
 Anne was at this time seventeen, and was supposed to be out of school, but she had always a great desire to learn, and out of her own small allowance, she managed to take lessons and attend classes, and to cultivate her love of music by going to concerts.
-She had a special talent for music, great energy, and very decided views and opinions, but very delicate health.

 Mrs. Mackenzie’s death in 1852, left Anne without a settled home.
 She lived chiefly in lodgings, sometimes at the seaside, sometimes in Edinburgh, with her maid.
 She was not strong enough to undertake helpful work in the family, as her unmarried sister did, and her only occupation was to read every book that came in her way.
 She did not seem specially wanted anywhere.
 Her decided opinions were apt to make her seem over-stern, so that she was not exactly a popular character.
 Never strong, the Scottish climate was so difficult for Anne in the winter; when in December 1854, her youngest brother, Charles, accepted the Archdeaconry of Pietermaritzburg, he suggested to Anne to go out with him.
 To be warmly welcomed and to share her brother's home was delightful to Anne, but she did not share her brother's enthusiasm for Mission work, believing that it was a gentleman's profession.